apgoetz/jolly/docs/README.md

 To learn more about the file format used by Jolly, see the [file-format](file-format.md) page.

-To learn more about changing settings for Jolly, see the [config](config.md) page.
+To learn more about changing settings for Jolly, including how to customzie the theme, see the [config](config.md) page.

 To learn more advanced tips and tricks, see the [advanced](advanced.md) usage page.